haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Filth Fever.
 A raging fever sweeps through the creature’s body.
 The creature has disadvantage on Strength checks, Strength saving throws, and attack rolls that use Strength.
 Flesh Rot.
 The creature’s flesh decays.
 The creature has disadvantage on Charisma checks and vulnerability to all damage.
 Mindfire.
 The creature’s mind becomes feverish.
 The creature has disadvantage on Intelligence checks and Intelligence saving throws, and the
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 129

 creature behaves as if under the effects of the confusion spell during combat.
 Seizure.
 The creature is overcome with shaking.
 The creature has disadvantage on Dexterity checks, Dexterity saving throws, and attack rolls that use Dexterity.